magmatti/bounce-pygame/README.md

 # bounce-pygame
-Clone of Bounce (from old nokia phones) game made using pygame library.
+Clone of "Bounce!" (from old nokia phones) game made using pygame library.
 Currently app has only one level and it might be updated soon.

 # How to run